 There has, however, been an increase in concern over parasitic worms becoming resistant to all commercially available synthetic dewormers.
 As such, researchers have studied other livestock using the seeds of the gourd family plants, hoping that a natural dewormer can be found to replace the synthetic anthelmintics that are becoming ineffective.

 It seems reasonable to believe that if these seeds can reduce parasitic worms in other animals, they might also help as a natural dewormer in poultry.

 Why Deworm Chickens?

-Janet Garman, author of 50 Do It Yourself Projects for Keeping Chickens and owner of Timber Creek Farm, believes that pumpkins play a part in natural worm prevention because of cucurbitacin in the pumpkin seeds.
+Janet Garman is the author of 50 Do It Yourself Projects for Keeping Chickens and owner of Timber Creek Farm.
+She believes that pumpkins act as a natural dewormer because of cucurbitacin in the pumpkin seeds.

 “This is true for the other members of the gourd family, too,” she says.

 The seeds from Cucurbitaceae family members are coated with cucurbitacin, which is believed to be responsible for their anthelmintic properties.
 The substance paralyzes worms and their larvae.
 Then the parasites can be flushed out of the chickens’ system.

 The amount of cucurbitacin contained in a squash or pumpkin can vary significantly depending on variety and maturity.
 But the seeds from larger, mature members of the gourd family usually contain greater amounts of cucurbitacin.